twilliams9397/eng89_terraform/README.md

 - `terraform apply` runs the main.tf file
 - `terraform destroy` deletes whatever the main.tf file was running

-## Steps for network configuration (only public subnet for now)
+# Steps for network configuration (only public subnet for now)
-- this diagram illustrates how an aws infrastructure can be setup and the steps below detail how to configure the public subnet and instance server
+- this diagram illustrates how an aws infrastructure can be setup and the steps below detail how to configure the different subnets and other parts

 ![terraform_aws](terraform_aws.png)

 - Create a VPC, for me IP is 10.205.0.0/16
 - Create an Internet Gateway and attach it to the created VPC
+- Create a Public Route Table with route 0.0.0.0/0 for all traffic allowed

+## Public (App)
 - Create the public subnet, with IP 10.205.1.0/24
-- Create a Public Route Table with route 0.0.0.0/0 for all traffic allowed
+- Associate the public route table to this subnet
 - Create a Network Access Control List for the public subnet with following rules:

 **Inbound**